FarmDyn/documentation/docs/template/cropping__land_and_land_use.md

 The rotations enter the model via three constraints (*see model\\templ.gms*).
-The right hand side sums up the crop hectares of a certain crop type in the current year in all four constraints, while the left hand side exhausts these hectares in the current, next and after next year based on the rotations grown in these years.
+The right hand side sums up the crop hectares of a certain crop type in the current year in all three constraints, while the left hand side exhausts these hectares in the current, next and year after next year based on the rotations grown in these years.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/templ.gms GAMS /rotHa0_\(.*?"g/ /;/)
 ```GAMS